lemoncheesecake/lemoncheesecake/doc/v1-migration-guide.rst

     project_dir = os.path.dirname(__file__)
     project = Project(project_dir)

+If you did not change the initial ``project.py`` file, you can simply replace the existing content by this new content.

 Here is what have been changed:

 - to add custom CLI arguments to ``lcc run``: